-- 2. Remove the electrical connector from the bulb by pulling the connector straight back. - 3.
-Remove the rubber weather seal by pulling on the tab. - 4.
-Unclip the end of the hold-down wire from its slot.
-Pivot it out of the way, and remove the bulb.
+- 2. Remove the electrical connector from the bulb by pushing on the tab and pulling the connector down. - 3.
+Remove the bulb by turning it onequarter turn counterclockwise. - 4.
+Insert the new bulb into the hole, and turn it one-quarter turn clockwise to lock it in place.

-- 5. Insert the new bulb into the hole, making sure the tabs are in their slots.
-Pivot the hold-down wire back in place, and clip the end into the slot. - 6.
-Reinstall the rubber weather seal.
-Make sure it is right side up; it is marked "TOP." - 7.
-Push the electrical connector onto the new bulb. - 8.
+- 5. Push the electrical connector back onto the bulb.
+Make sure it is on all the way. - 6.
+Turn on the headlights to test the new bulb. - 7.
 (Driver's side) Install the front end of the air intake duct.